nimsgernd/deej/README.md

+# Deej Fork by Daniel Nimsgern

+Original deej project (original description below) by omriharel

+I am in the process of adding code for 10 sliders, 2 knobs with pbt, 10 mute buttons, 12 LED mute indicators, 8 Macro buttons, and 4 SPI 128x64 OLED displays.

+All custom chages are in the folder /arduino/deej-custom/ with standard minor changes to config.yaml other than that the desktop application has no edits by me.

 # deej

 deej is an **open-source hardware volume mixer** for Windows and Linux PCs.
 It lets you use real-life sliders (like a DJ!) to **seamlessly control the volumes of different apps** (such as your music player, the game you're playing and your voice chat session) without having to stop what you're doing.